Musee d’Orsay is home to plenty of magnificent Impressionist and Post-Impressionist paintings.

 Musee d’Orsay and Louvre Museum combo tickets

-This tour enables you to skip the line and enjoy 4 hours of guided exploration, including full refund on cancellation if done 24 hours prior to the event.
+This tour enables you to skip the line and enjoy 4 hours of guided exploration of two of the finest Museums in Paris.

-You can discover 3000 years of history just by crossing the bridge between Musée d’Orsay and the Louvre museum.
+You will discover 3000 years of history just by crossing the bridge between Musée d’Orsay and the Louvre museum.

 We recommend you wear comfortable shoes because there will be a lot of walking.